trixi-framework/Trixi.jl/docs/src/development.md

 starting the REPL, follow the instructions given in the official [documentation](https://kristofferc.github.io/OhMyREPL.jl/latest/).

-### Example: Running Trixi interactively in the global environment
+### Running Trixi interactively in the global environment
 If you've installed Trixi and Revise in your default environment, begin by executing:
 ```bash